CSE210Team-06/cse210-tinyfoot-06/readme.md

 - **Responsive Design**: The CSS includes considerations for different screen sizes, particularly in how the side menu is handled and positioned.
 - **Hover Effects**: The hover effects for the footnote links and the "TinyFoot" heading add interactivity and engagement for users.

+**Note:**
+In our case, the dist and demo folder are the same because we implemented the footnote library using vanilla JS and jQuery.

 ---